Forgot password

 What is there to be said about Botvinnik that hasn’t been said already?
 Incredible longevity, the father of Soviet chess, an early pioneer and explorer of computer technology—Botvinnik did it all.

-He was playing in an era where world champions no longer had the privilege of selecting their own challenger, and though he still had a significant influence on the way the matches were arranged, there is no denying his long-term elite presence in the chess world.
+He was playing in an era where world champions no longer had the privilege of selecting their own challengers, and though he still had a significant influence on the way the matches were arranged, there is no denying his long-term elite presence in the chess world.
 His teachings and style still remain influential to this day.

 Anatoly Karpov